We can only arrange a citizenship ceremony after you have gone through the application process with the Home Office.

-The ceremony helps applicants gain a full understanding of the rights and responsibilities that come with British Citizenship.
+The ceremony helps applicants gain a full understanding of the rights and responsibilities that come with British citizenship.
 It also makes sure the applicant is properly welcomed into the community.

-For new citizens in receipt of a Home Office Invitation letter, please call 01324 506580 to arrange a Citizenship Ceremony.We are currently conducting virtual online citizenship ceremonies, however, there may be an option to join a group ceremony if there is enough interest.
+For those new citizens in receipt of a Home Office invitation letter, please call 01324 506580 (9:30am-4:30pm - Monday to Friday) to arrange a citizenship ceremony.

 When you attend your citizenship ceremony, you'll have to make an oath of allegiance (or an affirmation if you prefer not to swear by God) and a pledge of loyalty.
 This means you promise to respect the rights, freedoms and laws of the UK.